 Without a doubt, the success of our wedding was largely due to the competency of our suppliers in Rome.
 The Hotel Napoleon could not have done any more for us.
 The Irish College provided the most stunning chapel and immense help as we made the preparations.
 The Marriott put on a fantastic night of fine dining and surpassed all expectations by presenting our guests with Rome from the rooftop.
 Tony’s taxis were efficient and well-presented.
 Janita’s hair and make-up lasted the entire day, even in the wind and heat.
 Siobhán’s photos were exactly what we had hoped for and she was so attentive in getting them to us.
 In short, the wedding services we received in Rome met and surpassed our expectations.

 For us, the beauty of a wedding in Rome was the simplicity, the intimate guest list, the fact that the wedding seemed to last for the entire holiday and that people from both sides of our family became such close friends.
 Most importantly, the style of our wedding and the trustworthiness of our suppliers meant that we could focus not on throwing a party, but on actually getting married.
 The wedding, it seemed, took care of itself!

 – Rachel Fagan.

-Below is a sample gallery of Rachel and Paul’s wedding photographs, a special thanks to Rachel for sharing her wedding story with us, and allowing us to share it with you.
+Special thanks to Rachel for sharing her wedding story with us, and allowing us to share it with you.